Pierre RudolfssonSenior Data Scientist

-This is the last blog post in our series around “Why your main goal should NOT be to build a unified customer journey“.
-Apart from the intro post, we have been taking you on a customer journey from the topic of building a modern customer/marketing data warehouse to feeding ad platform algorithms.
-In this last part we will get to the core of marketing, covering what will be needed for the subject of attribution.
+This is the last blog post in our series around “Why your main goal should NOT be to build a unified customer journey”.
+Throughout this series, we’ve been taking you on a customer journey from the topic of building a modern customer/marketing data warehouse to feeding ad platform algorithms.
+In this concluding part, we’ll get to the core of marketing, covering what will be needed for the subject of attribution.

 In general, attribution is about understanding what value that marketing is generating.
-Currently, there are three different types of methods available, and all of them have their benefits and drawbacks.
-Before analysing how they are affected by the privacy trend, and what will be needed going forward, let’s cover them briefly.
+Currently, there are three different types of methods available.
+All of them have benefits and drawbacks.
+Let’s cover them briefly.

 Marketing Mix Modeling

-So what does marketing attribution has to do with the overall theme around “Why your main goal should NOT be to build a unified customer journey?”.
+What does marketing attribution have to do with the overall theme around “Why your main goal should NOT be to build a unified customer journey?”.
 So far, the purpose of building a unified customer journey has not only been about improving the user experience; it has been as much about enhancing the optimisation of marketing investments.
-When it comes to optimisation of media buying, attribution is critical, and therefore it is related to changes in data availability.
+When it comes to optimisation of media buying, attribution is critical, and therefore related to changes in data availability.

-Of the three methods mentioned above, the most commonly used is the path-based attribution.
+Of these three methods, the most commonly used is path-based attribution.
 It is adopted widely across the whole industry of digital media buying as the core method for attribution.
-As for any model, the output will only be as good as the underlying data, and as mentioned, the path-based attribution is relying on data.
-That means that path-based attribution as a method has become worse.
-The most immediate effect is that path-based attribution will be able to identify fewer channels in their interactions, and interaction paths will be broken.
-This used to be a problem due to the user-ID/client-ID problem mentioned above, but with changes in privacy, it is even more significant.
-If not dealt with, it will lead to relative sub-optimisation of all marketing investments, which is far from preferred.
+As with any model, the output is only as good as the underlying data, and path-based attribution relies on data.
+That means that using path-based attribution as a method has become worse.
+It will be able to identify fewer channels in their interactions, and interaction paths will be broken.
+This used to be a problem due to the user-ID/client-ID problem mentioned above, but with changes in privacy, it’s even more significant.
+If not dealt with, it will lead to relative sub-optimisation of all marketing investments, which is far from ideal.

 - Push channels: Such as TV, radio, print, catalogues.
-Channels that, compared to digital marketing channels, have a limited possibility of relevant audience targets.
+Compared to digital marketing channels, they had a limited possibility of relevant audience targets.

 - Mostly untracked: Certain actions could not be associated with a channel as a source.